go-coldbrew/data-builder/README.md

 ### GetFromResult allows builders to access data built by other builders

-this function enables optional access to data\, your code should not rely on values being present\, if you have explicit dependency please add them to your function parameters
+this function enables optional access to data, your code should not rely on values being present, if you have explicit dependency please add them to your function parameters

 ## func IsValidBuilder